-Additionally, we know that based on this data, specific to Ohio, nearly 1-in-4 Ohio adults who have bet on sports have experienced a problem.
+The Ohio Gambling Study also showed that over 24% of Ohio adults surveyed experienced a problem after having bet on sports.
 We know from the Ohio Gambling Study, and others, that as gambling access increases, so does the prevalence of problems.
 Our infrastructure and processes are commonly referred to by the National Council on Problem Gambling, and other national experts as the 'Ohio Model' - the example of what other states should be doing.

-I ask you not to be pressured by the pace of sports wagering rollouts in other states, but to focus on determining a strategy and timeline that is right for Ohio.
-Finally, we don't need to open up all avenues of sports wagering at once.
-The more prudent approach is to proceed with gradual caution and learn from the mistakes of others.
+We ask you not to be pressured by the pace of sports wagering rollouts in other states, but to focus on determining a strategy and timeline that is right for Ohio.
 Thank you for the opportunity to provide testimony as an interested party.
-I look forward to answering any questions you may have.

-Linley, J., Frohnapfel-Hasson, S., Sherba, R. T. (2019).
+Linley, J., Frohnapfel-Hasson, S., Sherba, R. T. (n.d.).
 2017 Survey of At-Risk and Problem Gambling Prevalence Among Ohioans.
 Columbus, OH: Ohio Department of Mental Health and Addiction Services.